 While you can do without online visibility and animation in your marketing strategy for some products (for example, food or books), for cloud-based digital products, SaaS explainer videos are critical in communicating with your audience.

-Below, the Blue Carrot team shares the best SaaS explainer videos they’ve come across recently and also explains why some explainer animations work better than others.
+Below, our team shares the best SaaS explainer videos from our portfolio and others we’ve come across recently to show why explainer animations work better than other marketing techniques for SaaS.

 - SaaS Explainer Videos: Best Practices